 This page looks at applying for the right to remain on the basis of having an adult family member in the UK.

-This page does not look at applying for the right to remain in the UK on the basis of children in the UK – for information on that, see our Children page.
+This page does not look at applying for the right to remain in the UK on the basis of children in the UK – for information on that, see the Toolkit section If You Have Children.

 Currently, these procedures do not apply for EEA nationals.
 If your family member is an EEA national, have a look at the EU Settled Status scheme.